Property Guides

 Tax Implications

 SSD is payable if the four-year minimum holding period isn’t met, which can be significant.
-For example, if a one-million-dollar property is sold within a year, you’ll pay 16% tax, which is $160,000.
-Since 2008, estate duty isn’t payable, but check if the will was made before 2008.
-You’ll also need to deduct legal and selling costs from the proceeds to save on taxes, and consult IRAS for the latest rulings and advice.
+For example, if a one-million-dollar property bought after 4 July 2025 is sold within a year, you’ll pay 16%, which is $160,000.
+Since 2008, estate duty isn’t payable, but check if the deceased passed away before that date.
+You’ll also need to deduct legal and selling costs from the proceeds, and consult IRAS for the latest rulings and advice.

 Step-by-Step Selling Process